rajkk1/qindia-qa101-final-project/README.md

 # qindia-qa101-final-project
 The template for the final project of the QIndia quantum-algorithms-101 flipped classroom.
+Please fork this project before starting to work on it so that a repo get created in your own personal Github and you can have it as your own project!

 ## Setup
 The goal of this project is to implement a circuit that performs quantum amplitude estimation.
 You have the choice of doing this using Qiskit, Cirq or Braket.